Cristianrusu92/raspberry-nginx-owncloud/README.md

-# OwncloudConfig-Raspberry-Arch
+# OwncloudConfig-Raspberry-Arch <br />

-This are a set of steps that I have followed in order to set a owncloud&amp;nginx server on my Archlinux&amp;RaspberryPI3
+These are a set of steps that I have followed in order to set a Owncloud &amp; nginx server on my Raspberry PI model 3.
+The system used is the arm ArchLinux

-##                                Raspberry Pi                       Configuration Manual
+## Raspberry Pi  Configuration Manual  <br />

 #### 1.Set up the sd card for Raspberry PI
-In order to have a working archlinux arm on the raspberry.You have to follow up the instructions from the official [Arch Linux Arm site](https://archlinuxarm.org/platforms/armv8/broadcom/raspberry-pi-3). *Remeber that this site presumes you have already a working Linux system, so all the commands are in the linux shell.
-There is not a .img in order to make a bootable card in rufus or other similar programs* After you inserted the sd card you have to umount it first `sudo umount /dev/sdb1 /dev/sdb2`
+In order to have a working Archlinux arm on the raspberry, you have to follow up the instructions from the official [Arch Linux Arm site](https://archlinuxarm.org/platforms/armv8/broadcom/raspberry-pi-3). *Remember that this site assumes you already have a working Linux system.
+The ArchLinux community is not releasing anymore a .img in order to make a bootable card in rufus or other similar programs*.
+After the sd card is inserted in your computer you need to umount it first. <br />

+`sudo umount /dev/sdb1 /dev/sdb2`  <br />

 #### 2.Connect the Raspberry
 Power up the device by connecting it to a 5V 2.5A power supply.
-I found that it works well with a 5V cellphone charger to.
-And finally you can connect the internet cable to the router LAN port.
+I found that it works well with a 5V cellphone charger.Finally you can connect the internet cable to the router LAN port. <br />

-#### 3.Enstablish a SSH connection
+#### 3.Establish a SSH connection <br />

-To make it easy the OpenSHH is active by default in ArchLinux.
-So you only need to find out the ip of your raspberry pi to be able to connect to it.
+The Openssh is active by default in ArchLinux, so you only need to find out the ip of your raspberry pi in order to connect to it.
-A easy way to find out the ip adrees is to use a script that automatically tells you the device ip.
-The is script in this guy [repo](http://github.com/thoqbk/pi-oi) so you can download it.
-You have to install java dev tool in order to execute it from the command line.
-By typing ` sudo pacman -S jdk7-openjdk ` you can install it on your Arch system.
-After the instalation, just execute `java -jar pi-oi.jar` where your script is downloaded and you will see a script running in your command line.
+A easy way to find out the ip adress is to use a script that automatically tells you the device ip.
+The script in this guy [repo](http://github.com/thoqbk/pi-oi) makes searching the ip very easy.You have to install java dev tool in order to execute it from the command line.<br />

+` sudo pacman -S jdk7-openjdk ` <br />

+You  install it on your Arch system.
+After the installation, just execute `java -jar pi-oi.jar` where your script is downloaded and you will see a script running in your command line.
 After a few seconds the script prompts you with the ip.
-Here is a example view of the script
+Here is a example view of the script. <br />

 ```
 PI-OI is finding your Pi ...